By Dori Schatell, Medical Education Institute

 Clinic Treatment for Low Blood Pressure

-Clinics prevent or treat low blood pressure during a treatment in a number
+Clinics prevent or treat low blood pressure during a treatment in a number of ways:

 - Many clinics use sodium modeling.
 They program the machine to use more sodium (salt) in the dialysate at the start of a treatment when you have more fluid, and less at the end when little is left.
 The sodium helps pull fluid from the swollen tissues into the blood, so it can be dialyzed off.
 The sodium level is dropped at the end of the treatment to help return your blood sodium level back to normal.
 Sodium modeling can reduce your chances of having low blood pressure 2 3 4 but there may be a cost.
 It may make you thirsty after treatment, so you gain more fluid and your blood pressure goes even higher.
 5 6